BRONZE WORKS BY VALSUANI. Claude Valsuani Foundry.

 – WAX / A.VALSUANI / LOST

-– Lost wax / A. Valsuani / Paris (only one example known)
+– Lost wax / A. Valsuani / Paris (only one known example)

-Marcello Valsuani arrived in France at the beginning of the 20th century, seemingly invited by Hébrard, who made him head of his workshop from the opening of the foundry in 1902.
-Attilio’s two sons arrived with him or soon after: Claude, who from 1908 established himself as a founder at rue des Plantes, and Attilio, who by 1910 was already living in Paris.
+Marcello Valsuani arrived in France at the beginning of the 20th century, apparently at the invitation of Hébrard, who made him workshop manager at the opening of his foundry in 1902.
+The two sons of Attilio arrived with him or shortly after: Claude, who set up as a founder on rue des Plantes from 1908, and Attilio, who lived in Paris by 1910 at the latest.

-It is quite possible that Attilio initially helped his brother.
-Despite several stamps, nothing confirms the existence of a foundry owned by Attilio in Paris.
-Did he use the misleading but more prestigious designation of Paris before settling in Bagneux?
-The exact date of his move to Bagneux is unclear.
+It is possible that Attilio initially assisted his brother.
+Although some stamps exist, nothing confirms that Attilio's foundry existed in Paris.
+Did he use the more prestigious Paris address before moving to Bagneux?
+The precise date of his move to Bagneux cannot be determined.
 Sculptor Gualterio Busato reports that his father, Mario Busato, before opening his own foundry in 1932, worked as a wax retoucher for Attilio Valsuani from 1923 to 1931.
-Visiting this foundry until its closure, Busato testified that it always operated under precarious conditions.
+Having frequented the foundry until its closure, Busato states that it always operated under very precarious conditions.

-In Bagneux, Attilio Valsuani appears as the owner of a workshop at 1 rue Gustave Tricard from 1929, a house on rue de Limours, and a small house at 44 route d’Orléans from 1934.
+In Bagneux, Attilio Valsuani is listed as owner of a workshop at 1 rue Gustave Tricard from 1929, a house on rue de Limours, and a small house at 44 route d’Orléans from 1934.

-According to records, he was a founder established in Bagneux no later than 1926, 1929, or 1931.
-He began under very precarious conditions, probably around 1926 or even slightly earlier if his establishment coincides with the death of his brother Claude in 1923.
+Records show he set up in Bagneux no later than 1926, 1929, or 1931.
+He began very precariously, probably around 1926 or possibly earlier if his establishment coincided with his brother Claude's death in 1923.

-Between 1950 and 1956, Mrs. Valsuani, née Alice Siran, is listed as owner and paid the property taxes.
+Between 1950 and 1956, Mrs. Valsuani, née Alice Siran, is listed as owner and pays property taxes.
 Attilio died around 1960.

-Attilio welcomed a clientele of demanding sculptors.
-He used cow dung to make molds (see explanation of this technique in “Lebon,” p.
-256, bottom of col. 2 and p.
+Attilio served a demanding sculptor clientele.
+He used cow dung for mold making (see technique explanation in LEBON, p.
+256, bottom of column 2 and p.
 261, note 7).
-He always used a low-copper alloy, giving a very yellow metal.
-After careful chasing, he applied a high-quality hot patina.
+He always used a low-copper alloy, resulting in very yellow metal.
+After detailed chasing, he applied a high-quality hot patina.

 III – 2) VALSUANI Lucien

-The foundry passed to Attilio’s son, Lucien; he is reported as owner of the foundry in 1972; he resided at 2 avenue de Touraine in Sceaux.
+The foundry passed to Attilio's son, Lucien; he is recorded as owner in 1972, living at 2 avenue de Touraine, Sceaux.

 III – 3) VALSUANI Claude – son of Lucien

-Claude succeeded Lucien at the head of the company at an unknown date (not to be confused with his great uncle, see next section).
-Gifted in patination, he was less skilled in managing the company, and his passion for luxury led to his ruin.
+Claude succeeded Lucien as head of the company at an unknown date (not to be confused with his great-uncle, see previous notes).
+Talented in patination, he was less skillful in company management, and his passion for luxury led to his ruin.

-In 1977, the business tax was paid by "Établissements Valsuani et fils SARL", which, oddly, described itself as a lead foundry “à façon.”
+In 1977, the business tax was levied on "Établissements Valsuani et fils SARL", which oddly positioned itself as a custom lead foundry.

-Claude suffered from an incurable disease, and his foundry was in critical financial condition when a fire of unknown origin destroyed it in September 1981.
-The fire destroyed all the company’s archives and many molds.
-Claude closed his company and sold the "Attilio Valsuani" stamp to Michel Toselli in December 1981 for a symbolic sum.
-(From 1989 to 1997, there was a lawsuit between Michel Toselli and Leonardo Benatov (see: III.- 5) regarding the Valsuani marks).
+Claude was afflicted with an incurable disease, and his foundry was in a critical financial position when a fire of unknown origin destroyed it in September 1981.
+All company archives and many molds were lost.
+Claude closed his company and in December 1981 sold the "Attilio Valsuani" mark to Michel Toselli for a symbolic sum.
+(From 1989 to 1997 a legal dispute occurred between Michel Toselli and Leonardo Benatov regarding Valsuani stamps).

-Claude later contributed financially to creating a new foundry run by his former workshop manager Gérard Delmas (see section IV).
+Claude then financially participated in the creation of a new foundry managed by his former workshop manager, Gérard Delmas (see Section IV).

 Claude died in October 1985.